 There are many small towns near the South Entrance of Yellowstone National Park, and the most common one is Jackson.
 As one of the more popular ski destinations in Wyoming, the facilities and accommodations in Jackson are much better than any other of the towns we have mentioned.

-Guests will find more affordable accommodations at better qualities, different types of cuisines, various grocery options, and even a town center with a nice park.
+Guests will find more affordable accommodations with better quality, different types of cuisines, various grocery options, and even a town center with a nice park.
 However, the only reason why staying at Jackson when visiting Yellowstone might not be such a good idea is how far the town is from the entrance.

 It is a 75-minute drive to the South Entrance of Yellowstone from Jackson, and that is because you must pass through the Grand Teton National Park to do so.
 However, if you plan on visiting Grand Teton National Park and Yellowstone, then staying in Jackson for a day or two might not be the worst idea.